 Depreciation and amortisation for the quarter ended 30 September 2016 increased by \$12.5m to \$87.7m as the I-5 satellites entered commercial service at the end of 2015.
-The prior period 'other balance' relates primarily to the gain on disposal of the SkyWave investment.

-As a result of the factors discussed above, operating profit for the quarter ended 30 September 2016 was \$117.7m, an increase of \$11.9m (+11.2%), compared with the same period in 2015.
+As a result of the factors discussed above, operating profit for the quarter ended 30 September 2016 was \$118.1m, an increase of \$12.5m (+11.8%), compared with the same period in 2015.

-1 All success-based capital expenditure is allocated to the business unit to which it relates.
+&lt;sup>1 All success-based capital expenditure is allocated to the business unit to which it relates.
 All major infrastructure project capital expenditure is currently reflected within Central Services, with the exception of the S-band project which is reported in the Aviation business unit.
 Q1 2016 and Q2 2016 S-band project capital expenditure was reported in Central Services, but has been reclassified to the Aviation business unit and is now consistent with prior year comparatives.
-The prior year comparative for the nine months ended 30 September has been restated from \$257.6m to \$248.3m due to a reclassification of \$9.3m of Q2 2015 inventory from Central Services to Maritime.
+The prior year comparative for the nine months ended 30 September has been restated from \$257.6m to \$248.3m due to a reclassification of \$9.3m of Q2 2015 mainly terminal inventory from Central Services to Maritime.
 A revised quarterly analysis has been provided separately on our website.